Tomb of Judgement, Lefkadia

-The Tomb of Judgement (τάφος της Κρίσεως), also known as the Great Tomb of Lefkadia is an ancient Macedonian tomb of the Hellenistic period in Mieza (modern Lefkadia, near Naousa, Imathia), noted for its monumental painted facade.
+The Tomb of Judgement (τάφος της Κρίσεως), also known as the Great Tomb of Lefkadia, is an ancient Macedonian tomb of the Hellenistic period in Mieza (modern Lefkadia, near Naousa, Imathia), noted for its monumental painted facade.
 It was probably built at the beginning of the third century BC.

 Description

 The tomb consists of two vaulted chambers: an antechamber and a burial chamber and a disproportionately large monumental facade.
 The structure was covered by an earthen tumulus, which was 1.5 m high and had a diameter of about 10 m; it was removed during excavation.

 Facade

 The facade is 8.68 m wide and 8.6 m high.
 It once had a triangular pediment with a tympanum containing relief decoration, but this is almost entirely lost as a result of severe damage suffered by the facade in antiquity.
-Below this, there is an upper story with six Ionic columns in antis, which are 1.46 m high.
+Below this, there is an upper story with six engaged Ionic columns in antis, which are 1.46 m high.
 In between these columns are seven 'false windows'.
 The upper part of most of these has also been lost.
 Below the columns, is a relief frieze depicting a battle of horsemen & infantry, who are probably Macedonians and Persians.
 The figures are made from lime mortar, their armour and clothes are painted, and the background is dark blue.
 Below this, there is a cornice with floral designs on a dark blue background and an entablature made up of dark blue triglyphs and metopes with a centauromachy.
 The lower half of the facade consists of four Doric columns in antis.
 The doorway to the antechamber is in the central intercolumniation.

 The tomb is best-known for the four paintings in the lower half of the facade.
 These are located in the upper part of the spaces between the Doric columns.
 In the outer left space, there is a warrior, depicted frontally, looking slightly to the right.
 His left hand rests on the sheath of his sword, while his right hand holds a spear point down.
 He wears a short red chiton with a white cuirass over the top, a yellow chlamys over the right shoulder, and high yellow boots.
 In the inner left space there is Hermes Psychopompus, who lead the spirits of the dead down to the underworld.
 He is depicted frontally, moving to right, with his head turned to the left.
 His right arm is stretched out as if beckoning to the warrior and his left hand holds the caduceus, but he does not wear the petasus or winged sandles.
 He wears a dark red chiton, a pale blue chlamys with purple edges, and tall yellow boots.